jbjonesjr/best-practices/version_control/rtc-integration.md

 ## How Version Control Systems integrate with Rational Team Concert

-Rational Team Concert (RTC) is a suite of productivity tools from IBM that includes collaborative planning, version control, build and deployments, and reporting.
-It integrates standalone IBM tools, including ClearCase, to create a integrated suite of tools for the software development process.
+Rational Team Concert (RTC) is a suite of tools from IBM that includes project planning, bug tracking, build and deployments, and reporting.
+It integrates standalone IBM tools such as ClearCase to create a suite of tools for the software development process.

-VA has standardized on RTC for reporting and planning within VIP, but not explicitly any other of it's use cases.
+VA has standardized on RTC for project planning and reporting for VIP.
+VA has not, however, defined any policy regarding source code version control specifically.

-Over the past few years, IBM has received pushback from their complete suite, and has started to open up integration amongst external tools.
-This page describes some of these integrations.
+Over the past few years, IBM has received pushback from its closed, proprietary suite, and has started to open up integration with open, best-of-breed tools.
+This page describes some of these IBM RTC integrations.

+__Note that currently IBM is the world's largest user of Github,  with over 10,000 paid developer seats on Github Enterprise.
+IBM's next-generation enterprise software management platform called BlueMix is also all Github Enterprise-based.__

 | Manufacter | Product Name | RTC Support |